Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R1

-### [REQ] MWM Data Discover Service (DDS) SHALL be able to filter data by combining DICOM headers

-MWM DDS shall provide a mechanism so that users can combine two or more DICOM attribute based filtering rules using logical operators:

-- AND
-- OR

-#### Background

-Often in DICOM data filtering, users want to combine multiple attributes, e.g., any DICOM with Modality equals CT _OR_ SC to allow proprietary data that are stored in Secondary Capture along with CT to be processed.

-#### Verification Strategy

-Combine DICOM rules using the logical operators and a DICOM dataset, the data discovery service applies the rule set to select any data that matches the filtering criteria.

-#### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

-### [REQ] MWM Data Discover Service (DDS) SHALL allow users to configure how long to wait for data before launching a job
+### (DR002) [REQ] MWM Data Discover Service (DDS) SHALL allow users to configure how long to wait for data before launching a job

-MWM DDS shall allow users to define a time range to wait for all data to be ready before launch the associated application(s)
+MWM DDS SHALL allow users to define a time range to wait for all data to be ready before launch the associated application(s)

 #### Background